OpenNebula/docs/source/installation_and_configuration/configuration_management/usage.rst

 Diff
 ====

-Similar to the validation functionality above, the ``diff`` subcommand reads all :ref:`configuration files <cfg_files>` and identifies changes that were done by the user when compared to base configuration files.
-It doesn't do any changes in the files, only reads and compares them.
+Similarly to the validation functionality above, the ``diff`` subcommand reads all :ref:`configuration files <cfg_files>` and identifies changes that were made by the user when compared to base configuration files.
+It doesn't make any changes in the files; it only reads and compares them.

 Parameters: